 Which advantage is greater?
 Researchers have compared different meal schedules and concluded that having several meals spread out over the course of the day builds more muscle than intermittent fasting (study).
 In fact, a new study shows that even when overall protein and macronutrient consumption is identical, having breakfast can increase muscle growth by 37%.

 Eating more frequently may result in leaner gains.
 Since the amount of calories you eat determines the amount of weight you gain, and since intermittent fasting reduces muscle gain, this means that while the overall amount of weight you gain in either situation will be the same, you’d theoretically gain less muscle and more fat with intermittent fasting.

 Eating more frequently makes it much easier to eat enough calories.
 And keep in mind that if you have a smaller stomach or faster metabolism, eating more frequently is absolutely essential while bulking.
 Your stomach simply won’t be able to handle the massive meals of an intermittent fasting bulking protocol.
 (We’ve had members attempt this and wind up giving themselves acid reflux.)

 By now it should be clear that we don’t consider intermittent fasting to be ideal for bulking.
 However, nutrient timing isn’t that big of a factor when it comes to muscle growth.
 At most, skipping breakfast could reduce our muscle growth by around 37% (study).
 That might sound like a lot, but over the course of the twelve-week study, that’s a difference between gaining four pounds of lean mass versus gaining 5.5 pounds.
-It clearly shows that if our workouts, diet, protein intake and sleep habits are all good, you can make good gains with anywhere from 2–7 meals per day.
+It clearly shows that if our workouts, diet, protein intake, and sleep habits are on point, we can make good gains while eating anywhere from 2–7 meals per day.

 This means that intermittent fasting is still a valid option, even while bulking.
 Furthermore, some intermittent fasting diets take some of our criticisms into consideration.